TheKeveloper/Harvard-QAnalytics/README.md

 # Harvard-QAnalytics
-A project for analyzing Harvard Q-Guide data
+A project for analyzing Harvard Q-Guide data.